 I received this book when it first came out in 2012 as a Christmas gift.
 It had been given to me since I was excited to see a book connected to “The Giver” which I had read in middle school.
 When I went to the library years later (2015) to check out the audio book […]

-Durham County Library will host Jenny Wales, Education Manager, and members of PlayMakers Repertory Company for a discussion of their upcoming production of Three Sisters at 7 p.m. on Monday, January 11, at the Southwest Regional Library, 3605 Shannon Road.
+Durham County Library will host Jenny Wales, Education Manager, and members of PlayMakers Repertory Company for a discussion of their upcoming production of We Are Proud to Present at 7 p.m. on Monday, February 8, at the Southwest Regional Library, 3605 Shannon Road.

-Durham County Library will a screening of the documentary film Love Between the Covers on Saturday, January 9, at 3 p.m. at the Main Library, 300 N. Roxboro St.
+Durham County Library will present Bullish on Durham: How to Fest: Navigating the Full Frame Documentary Film Festival, at 3 p.m. on Sunday, Jan.
+31, at the Main Library, 300 N. Roxboro St.